-THE M.B.A.
-DEGREE
+The M.B.A.

 The Master of Business Administration program in the School of Business is designed to prepare the student for administrative positions in business, government, and other organizations.
-The program of study is divided into two parts: (1) a Basic Program consisting of six courses that provides the student with a review of broad business concepts (this part of the program may be partially or fully waived - see Basic Program) and (2) a Core Program consisting of ten courses (eleven courses for the M.B.A.
-Information Systems and Nursing Administration options) that extends the manager's knowledge in all areas of business.
-Some of the core courses are elective in nature, allowing the student to select work in his or her particular area of interest.
+The program of study is divided into three parts: (1) a Basic Program consisting of 11 five-week courses that provides the student with a review of broad business concepts (this part of the program may be partially or fully waived-see Basic Program); (2) a Core Program consisting of seven courses that extends the manager's knowledge in all areas of business; and (3) either an option, allowing the student to specialize in an area; or the General Degree Option, allowing the student to select work in his or her particular area of interest.